 Most people immediately think they are the most trustworthy person for their business interests.
-While this is often true, it’s a bad idea to be your own trustee.
-Designating yourself as a trustee will destroy the anonymity, and therefore the asset protection aspects, of your land trust.
+While this is often true, it's a bad idea to be your own trustee.
+Designating yourself as a trustee will destroy the anonymity, and therefore the asset protection, often the greatest benefit of your land trust.
 For these same reasons, immediate family members are also not ideal, particularly if you share a surname.

 Dishonest trustees can wreak havoc on your land trust and everything in it.
-In legalese, we call this trustee fraud.
+In real estate investment law, we call this trustee fraud.
 Because trustees have the ability to control the asset, this gives them power that can be abused.
 They may attempt to sell, embezzle, or commit any number of acts that could land you in legal or financial hot water.